open-easyrtc/open-easyrtc/README.md

 Features
 --------
- * Install easyRTC's WebRTC Server Kit on your own Linux server in minutes not days.
+ * Install easyRTC's WebRTC Server Kit on your own Linux/Windows/Mac server in minutes not days.
  * Use our easyRTC API and sample application code to build and deploy your WebRTC app in hours not weeks.
  * easyRTC is completely free and open source under a BSD 2 license.
 No usage costs or other hidden fees.